Andrey Sazonov with his wife, Viktoriya, in front of the court. October 2025

 Khanty-Mansi Autonomous Area

-Even witnesses from the prosecution stood up for Andrey.
+Even witnesses for the prosecution stood up for Andrey.
 Artem Demidov, who conducted covert video filming of religious meetings, describing him, said in court: "You are a super-person, you should be looked up to!"

-For 6.5 years, the case of Andrey Sazonov was considered in court three times and each time ended in a guilty verdict and a fine.
-All this time, the believer defended himself on his own.
-"The biggest difficulty was the duration of the trials, when everything is delayed...", said Victoria, reflecting on their experience.
-She added: "Of course, I felt tired.
-Each time it became more and more difficult to force myself to sit down again and prepare for trial.
-It would seem that everything is already clear, but each time I wanted to do everything flawlessly.
-It took a lot of time and effort."
+The case of Andrey Sazonov was considered in court three times over 6.5 years and each time ended in a guilty verdict and a fine.
+All this time, the believer defended himself, without the services of a lawyer.
+"The hardest thing was that the hardship dragged on for so long...", said Viktoriya, reflecting on their experience.
+He added: "Of course, I felt tired.
+Each time it became more and more difficult to force myself to sit down again and prepare for the trial.
+Everything would already seem clear, but I wanted to make sure it's perfect each time.
+This took a lot of time and effort."

 The Case of Sazonov in Uray